Center for Community Values & Action

-- The Upper Division (grades 9-12) service-learning requirement is based on impact, continuity and learning.
-We have close to 750 students involved in service-learning, with the largest numbers participating in our local Bronx communities.
+- The Upper Division (grades 9-12) service-learning program is based on impact, continuity and learning.
 Students participate in both active engagement and structured reflection activities each year.

-- The Upper Division Service-Learning Team has about 150 students who participate for at least one Trimester each year.
+- The Upper Division Service-Learning Team has close to 100 students who participate for at least one Trimester each year.
 The Team participates in activities weekly with six sites, including 5 programs for youth and a program for Older Adults (60+).

 - Our HM 246 program brings more than 100 elementary- and middle school-aged participants from local schools and agencies to Horace Mann each week for a wide variety of student-run programs.

 - The Ethics in School and Society course, an Upper Division major elective, is run by the CCVA.
 It is co-taught by the Head of School and the Director of the CCVA.